-I recently got Medicare, but it’s not paying my claims
+I recently got Medicare, why are they not paying my claims?

-Usually, when this happens, it’s because you have employer health insurance, and Medicare doesn’t realize your retirement.
+Usually, when this happens, it’s because you have employer health insurance, and Medicare doesn’t know about your retirement.
 We can help you sort this out, so you get the coverage you need.

 When you consider the cost of Obamacare or employer health insurance, Medicare is not a ripoff.
 Most people will pay more in premiums when they’re under 65 than when they turn 65.